w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 previous sales and can increase by 5x depending on the number of cores sold and when they sell.
 These numbers represent extreme cases though.

+#### Can the renewal price be different per taskID (Parachain)?
+Or will each sale cycle have a fix renewal price?

+It is in general different per task if they hit their caps.

+With the current configuration on Kusama, if the price is going up, every renewal pays a maximum of 3% more than they paid for the sale before.
+That keeps going back to the sale cycle they first bought their coretime (or the sale cycle they renewed their lease).
+And because people buy in different sale cycles, or even at different times in each sale cycle, their prices can be wildly different from one another.
+There’s a special case for leaseholders at the end of their lease.
+They pay the base price in the sale in which they expire.

+The story is different if the prices are decreasing, since the caps are irrelevant.
+If it drops far enough it could mean that all parachains renew at the same price.

 #### If purchased in bulk, do you then have “one core” or “one bucket of coretime” that you can use in your own time?
 Or is there a specific slot?

 You have a specific core for the duration of four weeks, and have the ability to split the region